serradura/u-attributes/README.md

 You can use the method `Micro::Attributes.features()` or `Micro::Attributes.with()` to combine and require only the features that better fit your needs.

+Note: If you desire require only one feature, use the `Micro::Attributes.feature()` method.

 ```ruby
 #----------------------------------#
 # Via Micro::Attributes.features() #